ofenloch/git-secret/README-gpg.md

 ofenloch@teben:~$
 ```

-To get a lsit of all keys you have the private key do this:
+To get a lsit of all keys you have the private key do this (you'll need the password for your private key):

 ```bash
 ofenloch@teben:~$ gpg --list-secret-keys --keyid-format LONG